support-perfload/perfload-support/README.md

 ## 🧠 About PerfLoad

 PerfLoad is a lightweight load testing tool that lets you:
-- Use existing curl commands
+- Create tests from curl commands, OpenAPI specs, or manual URL/method/body entry
 - Run load tests instantly
 - Avoid complex setup